-“I’LL BE GOING BACK TO MY HOME COUNTRY in a month for two months,” someone told me last week, interested in Accent Modification training.
+“I’LL BE GOING BACK TO MY HOME COUNTRY in a month for two months,” someone interested in accent modification lessons told me last week, .
 “How about I start it now and continue when I get back?” they asked.

-I recommend that students get started in training/lessons when they have a pretty good idea that they’ll be in the USA for a solid three to six months after getting started.
-If a student goes back to their home country with only a month or two of lessons under their belt, the likelihood that they will slip back to where they started (or pretty close to it) is very high.
-This slipping leads to all the things one might expect: frustration, hopelessness about change, lack of confidence, even concern on the part of employers about an employee’s English-based performance.
+I recommend that students get started in training/lessons when they have a pretty good idea that they’ll be in the United States for a solid two to six months after getting started.
+If a student goes back to their home country with only a month of lessons under their belt, the likelihood that they will slip back to where they started (or pretty close to it) is very high.
+This slipping often leads to all the things one might expect: frustration, hopelessness about change, lack of confidence, even concern on the part of employers about an employee’s English-based performance.
 There can also be a sense of wasting their money on earlier lessons.
 I’m in the accent modification field because I want to encourage students, to help them gain confidence.
 So I try hard to discourage the possibility of slippage.

 Of course, sometimes going home suddenly (even for an extended period of time) is necessary.
-If someone gets started training in the USA and needs to go home before things are solid with their accent modification, here are some of many things to do to help minimize the slippage:
+If someone gets started training in the United States and needs to go home before things are solid with their accent modification, here are some of many things to do to help minimize the slippage: